ZAEDPolSl/WESworkflow/README.md

 # WESworkflow
-A Practical Workflow for Correcting Kit-specific Effects in Whole-Exome Sequencing Data
+**A Practical Workflow for Correcting Kit-specific Effects in Whole-Exome Sequencing Data** This repository provides an end-to-end workflow for processing whole-exome sequencing (WES) data, from raw reads to gene-level feature matrices (CADD-weighted Allele Fraction), batch effect assessment, and imputation-based correction.

 ---